- video & discussion

 - When learning about Israel, people often reduce Israel to the Arab-Israeli conflict.
 What are the reasons educators often do that, and why do you think there is value in learning about the other aspects of Israeli history and society?

 - Avital Sharansky is known as a private woman who prefers a quiet life yet assumed a very public and active role in fighting for her husband’s freedom.
 How might she have mustered the courage to fill this role when it went against her nature?
-Was there a time when you had to step up in a way that was challenging for you, or be in the limelight against your wishes?
+Was there a time when you had to step up in a way that was challenging for you or be in the limelight against your wishes?

 - The KGB mocked the “Let My People Go” movement for being comprised of mere “students and housewives.”
 But it was ultimately these “students and housewives” who brought about significant change and results.
 Why do you think these groups specifically were so successful?
-As a student and/or a young woman, do you take pride in their accomplishments?
+As a student and/or a young woman, do you take pride in your accomplishments?
 How can you become involved in a cause today?

 - Jews around the world were united in this shared cause of freeing Soviet Jews.
 Can you think of a time when you experienced a strong sense of Jewish unity?
 Do you find that Jews unite only in times of crisis, or when things are going well, too?